spale75/piranha/README.md

     man -M <install dir>/man <ptoa|piranha|piranhactl|piranha.conf>

 ## Reading Piranha DUMP
-Piranha dumps the received BGP Updates into dump files located in &lt;install dir&gt;/var/dump/&lt;neighbor IP&gt;.
+Piranha dumps the received BGP Updates into dump files located in *&lt;install dir&gt;/var/dump/&lt;neighbor IP&gt;*.
 Files are rotated by default every 60 seconds.
 If there was no BGP message during that time, the dump not created for performance reasons.
-The 60 seconds interval can be tuned prior to compilation in `inc/p_defs.h:#define DUMPINTERVAL 60`.
+The 60 seconds interval can be tuned with an option of *./configure*
 Dump files ready to be read have the following format: `YYYYMMddhhmmss`.
-With the tool `<install dir>/bin/ptoa` data from the dump files can be exported in three different formats:
+With the tool *&lt;install dir&gt;/bin/ptoa* data from the dump files can be exported in three different formats:

 * `./ptoa -H <dump file>`: Human readable format
 * `./ptoa -m <dump file>`: Machine readable format